Bright-Futute/Bright-Future/README.md

 - Abdullah Al Mamun (mamun@thebrightfuture.co)

+## Acknowledgements

+If you would like to acknowledge any individuals or organizations that contributed to the project, you can include them here.

 ## License

 License information for the project, including how others can use and modify your code.
 If you're not sure which license to use, you can find guidance on GitHub's Choose a License page (https://www.thebrightfuture.co/).